The state of Delaware provides several veteran benefits. This page explains them.

 Hunting, Trapping, and Fishing License for Disabled Veterans

-Veterans with a VA disability rating of 60% may obtain a no-fee license.
+Veterans with a VA disability rating of 60% can get a free license.

 Delaware State Veterans Cemetery